 Picnics are a no-brainer when it comes to a relaxing day at the park with family and friends.
 Before you go, don’t pay full price for a cute blanket from the store!
 Almost everyone has an old sheet lying around the house that you can recycle.

 If you’re looking for a thicker blanket, canvas drop cloths are available at most dollar stores.
 Combined with fabric paint, you can make your very own painted picnic blanket.
-Here are 10 more picnic ideas to help you to have the best experience possible.

 6. DIY Pineapple Planter